mautrix/docs/meowlnir/bot-config.md

 successful by sending a message.
 If you added a list and no message was sent, you probably did something wrong.

-To make the bot join a policy list, use the `!join <room ID or alias>` command.
+In addition to configuring watched lists, you'll need to tell the bot to join the policy list rooms you want to watch.
+The `!join <room ID or alias>` command can be used to tell the bot to join any room.
+The command on its own will not do anything else than join the room.

 Available extra flags: